rcasanovan/weather-app/README.md

 ### Local weather data model

-This model is used for save the last weather information locally
+This model is used for save the last weather information locally:

 ```swift
 class LocalWeather: Object {